 Edible grasses are kind of a tricky subject in the survival community.
 There are a lot of people that say you can eat grass and a lot that say you can’t, what is the real answer?

-Are there edible grasses?
-Yes!
 Humans can eat many different grasses but they usually don’t get the same amount of nutrients as animals do.
-These grasses are all edible by humans:
+The grasses on this list are all edible by humans:

 - Sugar Cane